- Active Member

 - Defined Benefit Component

-The defined benefit component under the Hybrid Retirement Plan provides a retirement benefit based on the member's age, total creditable service and average final compensation at retirement.
+The defined benefit component under the Hybrid Retirement Plan provides a retirement benefit based on the member's age, total service credit and average final compensation at retirement.
 VRS manages the investments and related risk for member and employer contributions under this component.

 - Defined Benefit Plan